 The Swiss-German baritone Simon Schnorr studied singing at the conservatories in Freiburg, Karlsruhe and Leipzig with Professor Markus Goritzki, Professor Roland Hermann and Professor Hans-Joachim Beyer.
-He received important impulses for his artistic development as a master student of Dietrich Fischer-Dieskau and Margreet Honig.
+He received important stimuli for his artistic development whilst a master student of Dietrich Fischer-Dieskau and Margreet Honig.
 He also attended master classes with Ernst Haefliger, Thomas Hampson, Kiri Te Kanawa, Kurt Widmer and Dmitry Vdovin.

-While still a student, Simon Schnorr made his debut in numerous roles at the Badisches Staatstheater Karlsruhe, including Donner in Wagner's "Das Rheingold" and Ping in Puccini's "Turandot".
-He caused broader attention when he at short notice took on the role of Traveller in Britten's "Death in Venice", for which he was highly praised by the audience and the press alike.
+Whilst still a student, Simon Schnorr debuted in numerous roles at the Badisches Staatstheater Karlsruhe, including Donner in Wagner's "Das Rheingold" and Ping in Puccini's "Turandot".
+He attained broader attention when at short notice he took on the role of Traveller in Britten's "Death in Venice", for which he was highly praised by the audience and the press alike.

-He was subsequently a member of the ensemble at the Salzburg Landestheater (2009-16), where he appeared in a number of central roles in his field, such as the title roles in Mozart's "Don Giovanni", in Tchaikovsky's "Eugene Onegin" and in Handel's "Imeneo", as well as, among others, as Conte di Almaviva in "Le nozze di Figaro", Guglielmo in "Così fan tutte", Papageno in "Die Zauberflöte", Dandini in "La Cenerentola" and Belcore in "L'elisir d'amore".
+After his studies he became a member of the ensemble at the Salzburg Landestheater (2009-16), where he appeared in a number of central roles, including the title roles in Mozart's "Don Giovanni", in Tchaikovsky's "Eugene Onegin" and in Handel's "Imeneo", as well as, among others, as Conte di Almaviva in "Le nozze di Figaro", Guglielmo in "Così fan tutte", Papageno in "Die Zauberflöte", Dandini in "La Cenerentola" and Belcore in "L'elisir d'amore".